 Look on any site about Neuroendocrine Tumours (NETs) and you’ll find the term IBS (Irritable Bowel Syndrome) frequently mentioned.
 That’s because it’s a common misdiagnosis for many before being formally diagnosed with NETs.

 But what exactly is IBS, why is it such a common misdiagnosis for many NET patients and how can these misdiagnoses be prevented or reduced in future?
-I just spend a few hours doing an online training course on IBS and I want to pass on some stuff I found to be very useful.
+I just spent a few hours doing an online training course on IBS and I want to pass on some stuff I found to be very useful.
 I have never been diagnosed with IBS but having researched the issue through some training, I can understand why it might be in the thoughts of a general practitioner for many scenarios.
 Much of my research was focussed on the British Society of Gastroenterology (BSG) who sponsored the online course I completed which also used material from their magazine Gut, a leading international journal in gastroenterology.

 What is IBS?